Bringing Your Authentic Self to Work: Pronouns

 - It is usually acceptable to use the “They / Them” pronoun set when referring to someone who has not expressly stated their pronouns.

 - Proactively share your pronouns to foster an environment of respect and awareness (ex: “Hi, I’m Karen!
 My pronouns are she/ hers.
 Welcome to the team!”).

 Fostering an Inclusive Environment

 We are committed to cultivating a work experience where of our people can reach their full potential and thrive as their authentic selves.
-Goldman Sachs colleagues, Maeve DuValley and Nat Kilsby recently shared their stories on gender identity and are helping to contribute to a more inclusive firm.
+Goldman Sachs colleague, Maeve DuVally recently shared her story on gender identity and is helping to contribute to a more inclusive firm.